clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ### How?
 * We throw super-welcoming, fun, free workshops.
 * We provide great networking opportunities for students and volunteers.
-* We help our volunteers become more empathic and better communicators.
+* We help our volunteers become more empathatic and better communicators.

 # Introductions
 ### Who are you?